cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 prevent unintended links between services, especially as the number of 'Must coexist' constraints increase.
 If a 'Must coexist' rule contains a service that is not on the cluster, it is shrunk to ignore the service not on the cluster.
 For example, your template may be compatible with datanodes, nodemanagers, and regionservers.
 However, by default you only put datanodes and nodemanagers on the cluster.
-A constraint stating that datanodes, nodemanagers, and regionservers must coexist on the same node will get transformed into a constraint that just says datanodes and nodemanagers must coexist on the same node.
+At cluster creation time, a constraint stating that datanodes, nodemanagers, and regionservers must coexist on the same node will get transformed into a constraint that just says datanodes and nodemanagers must coexist on the same node.